package57/Clunker/Clunker.md

 }
 ```

 The wrong way, combining separate and distinct units of work, just because they both need initfileir().
 In the copy, we just want to write the record fileir.
-In the open file action we wan to load the record fileir into a structure. then after each record is process call initfileir().
+In the open file action we can to load the record fileir into a structure.
+Then after each record is process call initfileir().

 ```
 void CLEditCF::processfor()